yashasvi-official/AMD-Bot-Customer-Support-Automation/ReadMe.md

-# 🤖 GPT-2 Based Customer Support Automation System (AMD)
+# 🤖 LLM-Based Customer Support Automation System (AMD)

 This project demonstrates a GPT-2 fine-tuned language model designed to automate and enhance AMD's customer support.
 It enables the model to handle domain-specific customer queries efficiently, providing relevant, fluent, and context-aware responses.